sgf/Switch/docs/Downloads.md

    *Remarks: Verify if you can execute cmake --version in "Command Prompt", if it's no, add cmake install directory to your path.*

-3. Install Doxygen 1.8.13 or later

-   After CMake, to generate Switch documentation, you need to install the latest version Doxygen from [http://www.stack.nl/~dimitri/doxygen/download.html](http://www.stack.nl/~dimitri/doxygen/download.html)

-   *Remarks: Verify if you can execute doxygen --version in "Command Prompt", if it's no, add doxygen install directory to your path.*

-4. After installing Microsoft Visual Studio, CMake and Doxygen, do the following in "Command Prompt" to build and install Switch :
+3. After installing Microsoft Visual Studio and CMake, do the following in "Command Prompt" to build and install Switch :

 ```shell
 cd C:\Users\YourName\Switch\